HangarMC/Hangar/README.md

 Deployment happens via Docker, checkout the stack in the docker folder.
 The Spring Boot configuration file used for deployment can be found at
 `docker/deployment/hangar-backend/application.yml`.

+## Translations

+Hangar uses Crowdin for translations.
+Instructions on how to sign up for that will follow here.

+Getting translations locally (requires crowdin cli, ran in root folder):

+`crowdin pull -b master -T <PAT>`

+To only download translated strings (to highlight whats missing), add `--skip-untranslated-strings`

 ## Contributing

 There is a bunch of stuff to do, some of that is noted in the [**Roadmap Project**](https://github.com/PaperMC/Hangar/projects/1).